D-I-S-H/DISH-API/README.md

 # D.I.S.H API
 ## Dining Information Served Here

-Backend for Dinner Information Served Here (DISH).
-Provides a REST API with MTU dinner menus from dineoncampus for quicker access from MTU's campus.
-Also provides account handling, and student ratings for individual meals.
+This project provides a REST API with menus for the dining halls at MTU.
+Data is retrieved from the [dineoncampus](https://dineoncampus.com/) API and automatically curated in order to provide faster access.

+This project is built alongside the [DISH Frontend](https://github.com/D-I-S-H/DISH-FE), which provides a web interface for the data.

 ## Table of Contents